GamerBoi153/Redirector-Downloads/README.md

 Step 2 click on the extension and click *Edit Redirects*  and then click *create new redirect*  then you should be able to make one using the simple and self explainitory design.

-Step 3 Importing and exporting, you can export your redirects using that *export* button
+Step 3 Importing and exporting, you can export your redirects using that *export* button, and you can use people other redirects using the
+*import*  button and then choosing the JSON file!